What to Do with Difficult FRM® Exam Questions

 What should I do if I don’t understand the FRM® Exam question?

 If the question does not make sense, or if none of the answers look remotely correct, reread the question to see if you missed something.
-If you are still unsure, mark an answer choice and move on.
+If you are still unsure, mark an answer choice, and move on.
 Don’t agonize over it and waste precious time that can be allocated to easier questions.

-- Never leave an answer blank.
+Never leave an answer blank.
 A blank answer has a maximum point value of zero.
 A randomly marked answer has an expected value of 0.25 points, and if you can eliminate one bad answer, this value increases to 0.33 points.
 You will not be penalized for wrong answers.

-- If you are unable to determine the “best” answer, you still should be able to help your odds.
+If you are unable to determine the “best” answer, you still should be able to help your odds.
 Try to eliminate one answer choice and then take an educated guess.

-- Take some comfort in the fact that the FRM exams are likely graded on a curve.
+You can also take some comfort in the fact that the FRM exams are likely graded on a curve.
 If a question gave you trouble, it is quite possible that it was troublesome for many other candidates as well.